lanl/Tardigrade-examples/docs/workflow_micromorphic.rst

 Micromorphic Theory
 ###################

-This section describes a small portion of micromorphic theory This section describes a minimal portion of micromorphic theory as relevant to understanding the inputs and outputs of the Micromorphic Filter and Tardigarde-MOOSE.
+This section describes a small portion of micromorphic theory as relevant to understanding the inputs and outputs of the Micromorphic Filter and Tardigarde-MOOSE.
 Further discussion is provided in :ref:`micromorphic_theory`.